-Demonstrating image processing at scale could be achieved with a single processing chain (ie, 189 CPU cores, with access to 4 GB RAM per core - 189 xn1-standard-64i would probably suit).
+Demonstrating image processing at scale could be achieved with a single processing chain (ie, 189 CPU cores, with access to 4 GB RAM per core).
 Around 60 TB disk storage is required for a single night of data (including processed data products).
 However, a smaller dataset could be defined for testing purposes.